 Coming from a family where both parents smoked, and with more than one family member dying from lung cancer, I have taken the conscious decision not to smoke.
 I want to be able to see my children grow up and hopefully any grandchildren and great-grandchildren as well.

-For those who do I urge to remember that today is No Smoking Day and today is as good as any to quit the habit.
+For those who do I urge you to remember that today is No Smoking Day and today is as good as any to learn how to quit the habit.
 Smoking does not just affect you it affects those around you and maybe it’s time to think of the bigger picture.

 Join the challenge; can you stop smoking for a day?

 Giving up is hard to do, but it can be done.
 The important thing is to get started.
 You probably know that smoking is one of the biggest preventable causes of premature death in the UK.
 It is linked to a range of serious and often fatal conditions; including heart disease and lung cancer.

 But there is good news.
 No matter what your age or how long you have been smoking, almost as soon as you quit, the health benefits begin.
 If you haven’t tried those portable vaporizers, you should learn more about advanced vaporizers from a reputable company.
 Many say that is a very good way to start on the path of kicking out the habit.
 The fear of weight gain can often put smokers off quitting – but this is a poor excuse.
 You simply need to be aware of the changes that will be happening to your body and manage them accordingly.

 Smoking keeps your hands and mouth occupied and people who quit replace this habit with food